Filter bubble: Dangers

 Filter bubbles have stemmed from a surge in media personalization, which can trap users.
 The use of AI to personalize offerings can lead to users viewing only content that reinforces their own viewpoints without challenging them.
 Social media websites like Facebook may also present content in a way that makes it difficult for users to determine the source of the content, leading them to decide for themselves whether the source is reliable or fake.
 That can lead to people becoming used to hearing what they want to hear, which can cause them to react more radically when they see an opposing viewpoint.
 The filter bubble may cause the person to see any opposing viewpoints as incorrect and so could allow the media to force views onto consumers.

 Researches explain that the filter bubble reinforces what one is already thinking.
 This is why it is extremely important to utilize resources that offer various points of view.

+Due to users being exposed to outlet and news that share likemindedness with themselves can cause them to be surrounded by information that makes it difficult to encounter differing opinions.
+This issue is better known as the Echo Chamber Effect, which allows users to see content from sources of similar views to them and filtering out opposing ideas.

+In 2020, an analysis was conducted over millions of content pieces from Facebook, Twitter, Reddit, and Gab.
+It was found that on outlets such as Twitter, Reddit, and Gab, it was more likely for political bias to circulate through posts, which can lead to those threads being brought up on search engines.
+Meanwhile, Facebook's algorithim was more based on the types of pages and people a user interacted with.
+By sticking within that same topic or group, the algorithm will begin to cluster.
+This leads to search engines and media outlets primarily showing what the user is more likely to connect most with and increase the polarization of that view of a topic.